Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

-Here $\sigma$ is the Stefan–Boltzmann constant, $T_{\rm{eff}}$ is the local effective temperature of the disk, $G$ is the gravitational constant and $R_0$ is the inner edge (usually the innermost stable circular orbit, i.e. ISCO) of the SMBH.
-The first term on the right-hand side of \cref{eq: Energy conservation} is the viscous dissipation per unit area in the disk, and the second term, $Q_\bullet$, is the heat per unit area generated by the ECOs ($Q_\bullet$ will be discussed in greater detail in \sref{sec : accretion onto embedded objects}). \cref{eq: Energy conservation} states that in thermal equilibrium, all heat generated by the disk's physics is locally radiated away with an effective temperature $T_{\rm eff}$, as shown in \cref{eq: Energy conservation}.
+Here $\sigma$ is the Stefan–Boltzmann constant, $T_{\rm{eff}}$ is the local effective temperature of the disk, $G$ is the gravitational constant, $R_0$ is the inner edge (usually the innermost stable circular orbit, i.e. ISCO) of the SMBH\newp{, $M$ is the mass of the SMBH, $\dot{M}_{\rm g}$ is the accretion rate of the SMBH, and $R$ is the distance from the center of the SMBH}.
+The first term on the right-hand side of \cref{eq: Energy conservation} is the viscous dissipation per unit area in the disk, and the second term, $Q_\bullet$, is the heat per unit area generated by the ECOs ($Q_\bullet$ will be discussed in greater detail in \sref{sec : accretion onto embedded objects}). \cref{eq: Energy conservation} states that in thermal equilibrium, all heat generated by the disk's physics is locally radiated Here $c_{\rm s}$ is the local gas sound speed, $\Omega$ the orbital frequency (which we approximate as being equal to the epicyclic frequency $\kappa_\Omega$), and $\Sigma$ the gas surface mass density.
+Key variables for this model are summarized in \cref{table: glossary}.
+Many of these past works assume that the self-regulation is driven by stellar feedback (e.g. winds or radiation from massive stars) or SN explosions \citep{SirkoGoodman2003, Thompson+2005}.
+However, the simulations of \citet{Torrey+17} have shown that it is difficult to achieve a marginally Toomre stable disk via stellar feedback alone because of its inherently bursty nature: the small ratio of the orbital time to the stellar evolution timescale implies that too many stars form to sustain a $Q_{\rm T}=1$ steady state.
+Instead, stellar feedback triggers cycles of star formation, gas expulsion, and AGN quenching, followed by further gas inflow and AGN turn-on.
+Consequently, stellar feedback alone cannot sustain a steady-state solution, and disks without other power sources must exist in a constant limit cycle of forming and exploding new stars.away with an effective temperature $T_{\rm eff}$, as shown in \cref{eq: Energy conservation}.

-Past solutions to the problem of Toomre instability in AGN disks usually assume that these disks find a way to self-regulate to the point of {\it marginal Toomre stability}, i.e. $Q_{\rm T} \sim 1$, where the Toomre parameter \citep{Toomre1964} is defined as
+Past solutions to the problem of Toomre instability in AGN disks usually assume that these disks find a way to self-regulate to the point of marginal Toomre stability, i.e. $Q_{\rm T} \sim 1$, where the Toomre parameter \citep{Toomre1964} is defined as